jpierre113/WeatherApp/README.md

 # Weather App

-Building a small weather app using an API
+Building a small weather app using an API.
+User will get the local weather based by zipcode.

 ## Set Up